ONLINE ORDERS AVAILABLE ~ LAVENDER SHOP WILL REOPEN FEBRUARY 8TH 2023

 About the Farm:

 We are a small 5-acre family farm at the base of the Appalachian mountains where we grow over 4,000 lavender plants as well as thousands of Dahlias, Zinnias, Gomphrenas, Celosias, Tulips, Wheat, Canola, herbs, and vegetables.
 We also have our family chickens that you can feed and are housed in our chicken coop.
 We harvest our lavender at the end of June to distill and dry in order to make all our products that we sell at our lavender farm shop.
 Visitors are welcome to participate in our activities such as 'U-Pick' and how-to classes - watch for our 2023 calendar of events and tickets sometime in February.
-Visitors are encouraged to take pictures amongst the flowers and lavender.
+Visitors are encouraged to take cell phone pictures amongst the flowers and lavender.
 Tag us in your pictures, we would love to see them!

 When is the best time to see lavender in bloom in Georgia?
 June is the best time to come for our biggest bloom of Lavender.
 We have different varieties of lavender and each type has their own bloom time: Stoechas in mid April - May and again in late summer, English Lavenders in May and another lighter bloom in early autumn, and our big Intermedias the first part of June.
 But we also grow a large amount of flowers to extend bloom time here at the farm.
 Blooms begin from spring with white tulips, crocus, and daffodils in our garden areas.
 Summer time we of course have our lavender blooms throughout June with our sunflowers, zinnias, and English garden cut flowers such as gomphrenas, celosias, Larkspur, Queen Ann's Lace, Coneflowers, and more.
 Then at the very end of summer we have our Dahlias beginning to bloom through autumn, and at this time another crop of sunflowers to enjoy.

 Do you grow any other flowers?
 We have added 2000+ dahlias that bloom at the end of June until autumn.
 We wanted to add a great companion to lavender so we grow 700+ sunflowers that bloom in June and return for a second bloom in the fall.
 We can't forget our 50+ varieties of cut flowers so we have flower varieties in bloom from late spring through autumn!
-We are working on redesigning the dahlia field for 2023 as to incorporate a maze that will be a perfect opportunity for little ones to play as well as offer beautiful photograph opportunities.
+We are working on redesigning the dahlia field for 2023 as to incorporate a maze that will be a perfect opportunity for little ones to play as well as offer beautiful cell phone photograph opportunities.

 Am I allowed to pick the flowers/lavender while visiting?
 Not without a purchased ticket.
 We have specific days for 'U-pick' lavender in June, zinnias in summer, and dahlias just before frost.
 We will announce 2023 dates soon and the corresponding times to come to the shop and purchase your 'U-Pick' tickets.